Krickeberg mixing for Z extensions of Gibbs Markov semiflows: Introduction and main results

-The present Theorem~\ref{thm-mr} gives Krickeberg mixing~\cite{Krickeberg67} for a class of $\Z$-extensions of Gibbs Markov semiflows with $r, \phi\notin L^2(\mu)$, satisfying assumptions (H0) and (H1) below.
-This is done via the present Theorem~\ref{th-tailT}, which provides `a smooth tail' estimate for the isomorphic semiflow $(\Psi_t)_{t\ge 0}$ described below.
+In this paper we obtain Krickeberg mixing for $\Z$-extensions of suspension flows $\psi_t$ over Gibbs Markov maps when $r,\phi$ are not in $L^2$.
+Theorem~\ref{thm-mr} below gives Krickeberg mixing~\cite{Krickeberg67} for a class of $\Z$-extensions of Gibbs Markov semiflows with $r, \phi\notin L^2(\mu)$, satisfying assumptions (H0) and (H1) below.
+This is done via a smooth tail estimate for the reinduced roof function $\tau$ as in Theorem~\ref{th-tailT} below.
 The present arguments used in the proof of Theorem~\ref{th-tailT} build upon~\cite{Tho16}.
-Given Theorem~\ref{th-tailT}, the arguments required for the proof of Theorem~\ref{thm-mr} are essentially a 'translation' of the arguments in ~\cite{Gouezel11} in the set up of ~\cite{MT17}.
+Given Theorem~\ref{th-tailT}, the arguments required for the proof of Theorem~\ref{thm-mr} are essentially a `translation' of the arguments in~\cite{Gouezel11} in the set-up of~\cite{MT17}.